Curbstead

 Uninsured crews or the wrong clips

 Staples and screws — or an uninsured crew — on a slate or cedar roof can cost far more than the install.
-Vetted installers use non-penetrating clips and carry insurance.
+Ask whether the crew uses non-penetrating clips and carries insurance.

 Timing